tompos2/rcno-reviews/README.txt

 Despite it’s simplicity, it’s giving book reviewer, administrators, designers and developers all the freedom to adapt the plugin to their needs.
 Features you don’t need can be deactivated and are hidden from the UI.
 You can even create your own book review template files to gain complete control the look and feel of book reviews.

-And, all of the above is SEO friendly by way of validated JSON+LD metadata for the 'Book' and 'Review' schema markup.
+And, all of the above is SEO friendly by way of validated JSON-LD metadata for the 'Book' and 'Review' schema markup.

 = Features =